Farama-Foundation/PettingZoo/README.md

 Version 1.4.0 (November 6, 2020)

-General: Substantial API upgrades (see https://www.pettingzoo.ml/api), overhaul of the handling of agent death
+General: Substantial API upgrades (see https://www.pettingzoo.ml/api), overhaul of the handling of agent death.
+In particular, the agents list now only contains live agents (agents which have not been done).

+Internal refactoring: Moved significant logic from wrappers to raw environment.

 Atari: Fixed entombed_cooperative rewards, add support for custom ROM directory specification